joao-mc/playground-qk2mcm5q/lessons/lesson7.md

 }
 ```

-In the above example, `realloc` is used to reduce the array size to half.
+In the above example, `realloc` is used to reduce the dynamic array size to half.

 If the first parameter to `realloc` is `NULL`, then `realloc` behaves like `malloc`.